 Later in the term our topic will be superheroes, and our main text will be "Supertato"

 During this topic we will learn in a variety of ways, covering all elements of the EYFS curriculum.

 We will continue to develop our social skills through games and structured play, including games linked to the stories we are reading.

-We will think about personal safety and learn about stranger danger.
+We will think about personal safety and learn about road safety

 We will think about being kind and good friends, and how our behaviour can affect those around us.